 I particularly love these quotes from America’s former first lady.
 For someone idolised by women all over the world it was an honest admission to a devastating but very common issue.
 An issue that affects women of reproductive age the world over; pregnancy loss.

 It was almost permission for women to acknowledge as valid, their feelings of loss, inadequacy, guilt and confusion at what society perceives as a basic ability of every woman.
 The ability to conceive and carrying a pregnancy to it’s successful completion.

 Experiencing a miscarriage personally opened my eyes to the prospect of it happening to anybody.
-Speaking about it years after with women I knew exposed me to how close to home it could come … relatives and friends had experienced it and never talked about it openly because it’s not something we do openly in our society.
+Speaking about it years after with women I knew exposed me to how close to home it could come.
+Relatives and friends had experienced it and never talked about it openly.
+It’s not something we do openly in our society.